jayaseelan-james/clean-code/README.md

   with expert knowledge.
 - Effective DSLs close the gap between domain concepts and code, raising abstraction and making intent clearer, like agile does for team communication.

 ---

+## Chapter 12: Emergence

+### Getting Clean via Emergent Design

+- Kent Beck's four rules of Simple Design are of significant help in creating well-designed software.
+According to Kent, a design is "simple" if it follows these rules:
+  - Run all the tests
+  - Contains no duplication
+  - Expresses the intent of the programmer
+  - Minimizes the number of classes and methods
+- The rules given are in the order of importance.

+### Simple Design Rule 1: Runs All the Tests

+- A system must be verifiable through testing.
+Testable systems lead to simpler, single-purpose designs, making verification easier and design quality better.
+- Writing more tests encourages low coupling and high cohesion by using principles like DIP, abstraction, and dependency injection, which improves overall design.

+### Simple Design Rules 2-4: Refactoring

+- Tests give us the safety to refactor often, keeping code clean.
+With each change, we check design quality and rely on tests to ensure nothing breaks.
+- Refactoring lets us apply good design principles like cohesion and separation of concerns, while removing duplication and improving clarity with fewer classes and methods.

+### No Duplication

+- Duplication adds risk, effort, and complexity.
+It appears in repeated or similar code and implementations, all of which should be refactored to improve design.
+- Extracting small common code may reveal SRP violations and encourages reuse.
+Small-scale reuse reduces complexity and is key to broader, system-wide reuse.

+### Expressive

+- Clear code reduces maintenance cost and defects.
+Use good names, small functions, and clear structure to help others understand the system easily.
+- Using standard names and patterns improves code clarity.
+Expressive tests also serve as readable documentation to help others quickly grasp class behavior.
+- The most important way to be expressive is to *try*.
+Refine names, simplify functions, and write with future readers in mind—often, that reader will be you.

+### Minimal Classes and Methods

+- Avoid overdoing principles like SRP or duplication removal.
+Too many tiny classes or rigid rules can harm clarity.
+Favor practical, balanced design over strict dogma.
+- Keep the system, classes, and functions small, but prioritize testing, removing duplication, and clarity over reducing class or function count.

+---